 • Registered owner’s information: If you register the vehicle in anyone’s name other than your own, you will likely need to add that driver to your policy, too.

 • Vehicle safety features: Most of the time, your vehicle’s safety features will populate based on your VIN.
-Occasionally, however, your agent may ask you for detailed information about the type of anti-theft system your vehicle, which may lead to additional discount opportunities.
+Occasionally, however, your agent may ask you for detailed information about any anti-theft devices in your vehicle, which may lead to additional discount opportunities.

 • Type of coverage: You will need to tell your insurance company what types and levels of coverage you’d like your new vehicle to carry.

 • Usage information: Your insurance company will ask you how you plan on driving your vehicle.
 For instance, they may want to know if you are commuting and how many miles round trip it takes you to get to work.
 They may also ask for your current odometer reading.
-Some insurers offer discounts for low-mileage drivers, which might save you money if you work from home or are retired.
+Some insurers offer discounts for low-mileage drivers, which might save you money if you work from home, use public transportation or are retired.

 • Lienholder or leasing company information: If you are financing or leasing your car, your insurance company will need your lender’s information to send them proof that your vehicle is covered.